snltd/SexyMF/README.md

 a non-existent service is considered user error, so the API returns a 404.
 Variables other than `svc` and `prop` are ignored, and you cannot pass any flags through to the command.

+If a services is denied through a service ACL, you cannot query its properties.

 ### Getting Log Files